Dark Chocolate-Almond Crackles

 Beat butter and brown sugar with a mixer on medium-high speed until fluffy, 2 to 3 minutes.
 Mix in eggs and vanilla.
 Mix in chocolate.
 Reduce speed to low, and mix in almond-flour mixture.
 Refrigerate dough until firm, about 1 hour.

-Preheat oven to 350.
+Preheat oven to 350 degrees.
 Form dough into 1-inch balls.
 Roll in granulated sugar to coat, then in confectioners' sugar to coat.
 Arrange on parchment-lined baking sheets, spacing about 1 inch apart.

 Bake, rotating sheets halfway through, until surfaces crack, about 14 minutes.
 Transfer sheets to wire racks; let cool.